Welcome to JEEportal.in!

 JEE Mains 2014 is scheduled on 6 April and JEE Advanced 2014 is scheduled on 25 May.
 The deadline for forms submission has been extended from 16 December (Monday), to 26 December (Thursday), 2013.

 Two-Tier Admission Process

-Weightage is being given for the XII board or equivalent marks - though the percentage of weightage varies with the types of Institutes.
-The board marks will be normalized on percentile basis through an appropriate formula.
-For the candidates who have given Boards in 2012, special provision is being made by CBSE and State Boards, to appear, if desired, for Boards again in 2013 to improve their performance.
+Now, weightage is also given for the XII board or equivalent marks, though the percentage of weightage varies with the types of Institutes.
+The board marks are normalized on percentile basis through an appropriate formula.

 For initial screening, a composite score is calculated with 40% weightage to class XII Board or equivalent marks and the remaining 60% weightage to JEE Main performance.
 Based on this composite score, a fixed number of candidates (1,50,000 candidates) are considered eligible for admission.
-These short-listed candidates would then be ranked in the order of merit based entirely on their performance in the JEE Advanced examination.
-It is essential for students to figure in the top 20 percentile bracket of their respective Class XII Boards.
+These short-listed candidates are then ranked in the order of merit entirely based on their performance in the JEE Advanced examination.
+It is essential for you to figure in the top 20 percentile bracket of your respective Class XII Boards.

 JEE Test Pattern

-Both JEE Main and JEE Advance test will be multiple choice objective type paper.
-Duration of both the papers will be of 3 hours (180 minutes).
-Syllabus of both JEE Main and JEE Advance will be same and consist of Physics, Chemistry and Mathematics.
+Both JEE Main and JEE Advance test are multiple-choice objective-type paper.
+Duration of both the papers is 3 hours (180 minutes).